Pairing strategies for the Maker-Breaker game on the hypercube with subcubes as winning sets: Conclusion

 In \cite{AlonKrechSzabo}, Alon, Krech, and Szab\'o change the focus to studying $\ex(Q_n, Q_d)$.
 In particular, let $c(n, d)$ be the minimum number of edges that must be deleted from $Q_n$ so that no copy of $Q_d$ remains, and let $c_d = \lim_{n\to\infty} c(n,d)/ |E(Q_n)|$.
-(For a study of $c(n,d)$ in a computer science context, see Graham, Harary, Livingston, and Stout~\cite{GrahamHararyEtAl}.)
+(For a study of $c(n,d)$ in a computer science context, see \cite{GrahamHararyEtAl}.)
 In their approach, Alon, Krech, and Szab\'o used a ``Ramsey-type framework," which involved studying {\em $d$-polychromatic} colorings of the edges of $Q_n$, i.e., colorings in which every $d$-dimensional subcube of $Q_n$ contains an edge from every color class.
 They define $pc(n,d)$ to be the largest integer $p$ such that there exists a $d$-polychromatic coloring of the edges of $Q_n$ in $p$ colors, and $p_d = \lim_{n\to\infty} pc(n,d)$.
 They also define higher-dimensional analogues, where the definition of $pc^{(\ell)}(n,d)$ is based on coloring each $\ell$-dimensional subcube of $Q_n$ so that each $d$-dimensional subcube contains an $\ell$-dimensional subcube of each color.
 Thus, $pc(n,d)$ is the special case $\ell = 1$.
 They proved upper and lower bounds for $p_d$ for all $d \geq 1$ and that $p^{(0)}_d = d+1$ for all $d \geq 0$.
 In~\cite{OffnerPoly}, Offner proved that $p_d$ equals the lower bound given by Alon, Krech, and Szab\'o.
-Much work related to polychromatic colorings on the hypercube has been done, for example, Chen~\cite{Chen}, Goldwasser, Lidick\'y, Martin, Offner, Talbot, and Young~\cite{GoldwasserEtAl}, Han and Offner~\cite{HanOffner}, Offner~\cite{OffnerTType}, and \"{O}zkahya and Stanton~\cite{OzkahyaStanton}.
+Much work related to polychromatic colorings on the hypercube has been done, for example, \cite{Chen}, \cite{GoldwasserEtAl}, \cite{HanOffner}, \cite{OffnerTType}, and \cite{OzkahyaStanton}.

 We note that Theorems~\ref{Q3d_d+1} and \ref{Q4d_d+1} provide a $(3^d +1)$-polychromatic {\em proper} coloring of $Q_{3^{d+1}}$ and a $(4^d +1)$-polychromatic proper coloring of $Q_{4^{d+1}}$ for all $d \geq 0$, both using $4^{d+1}$ colors, i.e., each color class forms a matching.
 It would be interesting to determine for which values of $n$ and $d$ there exists a $d$-polychromatic {\em proper} coloring of $Q_n$.